Truly Asia - (hmmmm …. Still thinking if this is an apt description )

 Theme Park in the facility

-I've been to Disney so I'll not compare.
-But it is quite nice.
+I've been to Disney so I will not attempt a comparison.
+But it is if viewed independently and without bias - quite nice.

 We drove back to KL almost feeling like we were KL natives who had gone to Genting on vacation.
-Already felt like KL was growing on us.
+Looked like KL was growing on us.

 We got back to KL and had the most lovely Indian dinner at the Grand Seasons.
 I've usually hated Indian food served outside India, but theThere’s a lovely Indian restaurant at the hotel.

-But first we had to do one last bit of shopping.
-Anna our lovely Malaysian friend took us to the Central Mall and we girls shopped to our hearts content, brooches, clips, chinese fans, oh soo much lovely stuff :D. Interesting fact - This market has been in existence since 1888 - WOW!
+We knew we had to pay a visit to the Patronas Towers atleast once before we leave Malaysia.
+But a girl somehow looses track when she goes shopping.
+Anna our lovely Malaysian friend took us to the Central Mall and we girls shopped to our hearts content, brooches, clips, Chinese fans and a gorgeous painting of koi fishes by an artist who had her baby sitting in a high-chair playing with water colours .
+Interesting fact - This market has been in existence since 1888 - WOW!

 Chinatown closes by 3PM on Sundays and we didn't have a clue about that.
 Our transport arrived and we went to the Minara Tower which has an observation deck built to see the Patronas towers .
 The observation deck is at a height of 286 meters and has a 360 degree views of Kuala Lampur and the sight is amazing.
 This is truly a beautiful city.